99designs/gqlgen/docs/content/getting-started.md

 	no field named user
 	Adding resolver method
 ```

+> Note
+>
-*note* we've used the verbose flag here to show what gqlgen is doing.
-Its looked at all the fields on our model and found matching methods for all of them, except user.
-For user it added a resolver to the interface we need to implement.
-This is the magic that makes gqlgen work so well.
+> The verbose flag `-v` is here to show what gqlgen is doing.
+It has looked at all the fields on the model and found matching methods for all of them, except user.
+For user it has added a resolver to the interface you need to implement. *This is the magic that makes gqlgen work so well!*

 ### Implement the resolvers